 A: Maintain active, direct and respectful, two-way communication with the school.

 Read communications that are sent home, including letters, Tuesday Bulletins, newsletters, emails, and calendars.
 Inform the school in a timely fashion of pertinent changes in your child’s life.
 Active communication involves families sharing observations and concerns about their child with the child’s current teacher.
 In matters large and small, remember the principle of respect: even when there is disagreement, disagree respectfully.
-For more detailed communication guidelines, please refer to the Communication section in the Family Handbook.
+For more detailed communication guidelines, please refer to the Communication section in the Community Handbook.

 Children prosper most when the primary voices in their lives sing in harmony.
 Let’s work together for that music to happen.